Real Book: Composition

 The Real Book was created by two Berklee College of Music students.
 Because of the illegality of their project, the compilers of The Real Book have remained anonymous, even though their identities are an open secret.
 One was Pat Metheny's student and the other was in Gary Burton's studio.

 Burton's office had a filing cabinet full of precious lead sheets that would often be raided by curious students.
 The charts were for Burton's band, and they included tunes by Metheny, Steve Swallow, Chick Corea, Mike Gibbs, and Keith Jarrett.
 The two students created a music folio that combined their teachers' songs along with jazz standards.
 Metheny recalls the students as "funny guys" who loved the joke of dubbing their fake book The Real Book.

 Their primary motivation was to pay for their Berklee tuition.
 Their teachers briefly wrestled with the legal issue of allowing their songs to appear in the book.
 However, as the project picked up steam, the students noticed that there was a need for more accurate charts than the ones found in most fake books.
-Berklee faculty discretely pitched in to help with the project.
+Berklee faculty discreetly pitched in to help with the project.
 Both Steve Swallow and Herb Pomeroy edited charts for the book.

 The charts were mainly written by Pat Metheny's student.
 He had a very legible hand and became a successful copyist in the film industry.
 His manuscript style was widely imitated and became a standard font option in scorewriter softwares.
 The Real Book's legibility played a large role in its popularity.

 Compiling the charts took many months.
 When they were ready, the authors took their book to a local copy shop and ordered a run of several hundred copies.
 They sold the books out of their dorm room and in the cafeteria.
 They also made consignment arrangements with smoke shops and bookstores, which would often sell the books under the counter.